• Skip to primary navigation

 There really is not much difference between the taste of dried green peas over dried yellow peas.
 Yellow split peas are a little milder, and green split peas are a little sweeter.

-For this pea soup recipe, I used a FRESH HAM HOCK.
+For this pea soup recipe, I used a fresh ham hock.
 You can also get smoked ham hocks.
+Of course, the leftover ham bone from a holiday dinner is fantastic, and just the way mom made it.

-Hearty and delicious, Mom’s Pea Soup With Ham is ALWAYS a warm welcome in our home.
+Childhood food memories are so wonderful.
+Mom and baba made some awesome meals.
 I also have fond memories of her Ukrainian Kobasa Kapusta on the holiday dinner table too.

 Course: Soup